Fabien-R/kotlin-playground/Readme.md

 To be able to query the service I have created an account and retrieve the consumer key and secret to fill `base64ConsumerKeySecret` of [application.yaml](src/main/resources/application.yaml) as explained [here](https://api.insee.fr/catalogue/site/themes/wso2/subthemes/insee/pages/help.jag)

+### Codecov

+[Codecov](https://about.codecov.io) is a centralized platform to which I send my code coverage reports so that I have:
+* a single place to check some quality metrics of different projects and different technos
+* the past trend of the metrics for each project

 ## DSL
 I have created a simple DSL for querying the INSEE SIREN API [here](src/main/kotlin/com/fabien/organisationIdentity/insee/InseeQueryDsl.kt).
 The goal is to search establishments matching its nationalId or its name.